12th February 2020

 Rat invasions can cause extensive damage to the fabric of your home, particularly parts which are susceptible to gnawing i.e. electrical cables and wood.
 Aside from the repair costs, there are others, such as rat removal from your property, probably by the use of a rat trap or rat bait.
 Once removed, you need to work out how to stop rats coming back.
 Rat prevention measures are essential.
 If your home insurance policy doesn’t cover these costs is there a policy that does?

 Boiler control insurance covers the householder against damage caused by various animal and insect pests, who may invade your home.
 Specific rodent insurance, covering all rodents like mice and rats, or just rat insurance are also available.

 Do you need this specifically tailored insurance?
 How likely is rodent damage in your home?
 Let’s explore this by finding out about:

-Mice and rats are the most common animal pests in the UK.
+Mice and rats are the most blocked drain in the UK.
 The house mouse is the most common mouse pest in the UK.
 They nest in warm areas of the house, such as cavities in walls and loft spaces.
 The two main problems with mice are their chances of being disease carriers when they come into contact with food, and their destructive gnawing, which can damage the house’s fabric and furniture, especially if the mice infestation is prolonged and large.

 The brown rat is the most common rat pest found in the UK.
 Like mice, they can spread disease through contact with food, from pathogens in their excretory products and waste.
 They also gnaw and may cause substantial damage to cables, insulation, and the fabric of your house.